So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 - What significant outcome does your book offer?

 Once you have between 5 and 10 subtitle ideas, play around with the wording.
 Try to fit one or more keywords into your subtitle.
-Keywords are the words or phrase that a user types into the Amazon search bar when looking for a book on your topic.
+Keywords are the words or phrase a user types into the Amazon search bar when looking for a book on your topic.

 SUBTITLE EXAMPLE: The $100 Startup: Reinvent the Way You Make a Living, Do What You Love, and Create a New Future